open-risk/equinox/docs/source/CAPMF.rst

 A measurement of a policy dataseries is identified by

 * CLIM_ACT_POL, machine-oriented identifier
-* Climate actions and policies, human readable form of identifier (text)
+* Climate actions and policies, human readable form of the identifier (text / label)

 Dataseries Attributes